ashwani1218/Bingo-shopping-cart/README.md

 ## About

-This is a demo project for practicing Spring + Thymeleaf.
-The idea was to build some basic shopping cart web app.
+This is a Final Year project Using Spring + Thymeleaf.
+The idea was to build shopping cart web app.

 It was made using **Spring Boot**, **Spring Security**, **Thymeleaf**, **Spring Data JPA**, **Spring Data REST and Docker**.
 Database is in memory **H2**.

-There is a login and registration functionality included.

 Users can shop for products.
 Each user has his own shopping cart (session functionality).
 Checkout is transactional.